juanangd/image-warped-events/README.md

 To install the library, follow these steps:

-1. Clone the Repository to your local machine using and navigate up to the project directory
+1. Clone the Repository to your local machine
 2. Navigate to the parent directory
 3. Install the library executing `pip install .`